Witt groups of Grassmann varieties: Even Young diagrams

 \begin{rema} Definition~\ref{even_def} depends on $d$ and $e$ as well as on the Young diagram~$\Lambda$.
 For an even $(d,e)$-diagram $\Lambda$ to remain even in a bigger frame, we might have one or two more conditions to check, namely~(iii) or~(iv) in Definition~\ref{even_def}, in the case where $\Lambda$ was touching the right border or the bottom border of its \deframe. \end{rema}

-\begin{rema} For each even $(d,e)$-diagram we will construct a basis element in the total Witt group $\Wtot\big(\Grass_X(d,\cV)\big)$ of the Grassmannian.
-The proof that these Witt classes actually form a basis will proceed by induction on~$d+e=\rank(\cV)$, using the long exact sequence of localization associated to a natural ``cellular'' decomposition of the Grassmannians.
+\begin{rema} For each even $(d,e)$-diagram we will construct an element in one of the Witt groups of the Grassmannian $\Grass_X(d,\cV)$.
+The proof that these Witt classes actually form a total basis will proceed by induction on~$d+e=\rank(\cV)$, using the long exact sequence of localization associated to a natural ``cellular'' decomposition of the Grassmannians.
 In that proof, we shall need the description in terms of Young diagrams of the various Witt group homomorphisms appearing in that long exact sequence.
-As we shall see, these are the ones of the next propositions.
+As we shall see, these are the ones of the next proposition.
 This explains why the following constructions are relevant here. \end{rema}